- GDP (PPP):

-Switzerland’s economic freedom score is 81.9, making its economy the 4th freest in the 2021 Index.
-Its overall score has decreased by 0.1 point, with only small changes registered in individual indicators.
-Switzerland is ranked 1st among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Switzerland’s economic freedom score is 84.2, making its economy the 2nd freest in the 2022 Index.
+Switzerland is ranked 1st among 45 countries in the Europe region, and its overall score is well above the regional and world averages.

-IMPACT OF COVID-19: As of December 1, 2020, 4,940 deaths had been attributed to the pandemic in Switzerland, and the government’s response to the crisis ranked 59th among the countries included in this Index in terms of its stringency.
+IMPACT OF COVID-19: As of December 1, 2021, 11,548 deaths had been attributed to the pandemic in Switzerland, and the government’s response to the crisis ranked 59th among the countries included in this Index in terms of its stringency.
 The economy contracted by 3.0 percent in 2020.

 Switzerland’s federal canton system of government disperses power widely.
 A seven-member Federal Council exercises executive authority.
 Switzerland has a long tradition of openness to the world but jealously guards its independence and neutrality.
-Reflecting voters’ concerns about climate change, the Green Party surged to fourth place in October 2019 elections and overtook one of the parties in the coalition government, the Christian Democrats.
-Policy proposals are frequently subjected to referenda, and concerns related to the coronavirus pandemic in May 2020 led to the first postponement of a referendum since 1951.
-Switzerland has one of the world’s highest per capita GDPs and a highly skilled labor force.
+In 2019 elections, the Green Party surged to fourth place and overtook one of the parties in the coalition government, the Christian Democrats.
+Public policies are often subjected to referenda.
+Swiss voters recently rejected the imposition of new carbon taxes and approved a measure to ban face coverings in public places.
+Switzerland has one of the world’s highest GDPs per capita and a highly skilled labor force.
 The economy relies on financial services, precision manufacturing, metals, pharmaceuticals, chemicals, and electronics.

 Protection of property rights is strongly enforced, and an independent and fair judicial system is institutionalized throughout the economy.
 Intellectual property rights are respected and enforced.
 Commercial and bankruptcy laws are applied consistently and efficiently.
 The government is free from pervasive corruption, thanks largely to its strong institutions.
-Switzerland is ranked 4th in Transparency International’s 2019 Corruption Perceptions Index.
+Switzerland is ranked 3rd among 180 countries in Transparency International’s 2020 Corruption Perceptions Index.

 Cantonal-level taxation is more burdensome than federal-level taxation.
 The top federal income tax rate is 11.5 percent.
 The federal corporate tax rate is 8.5 percent.
-The overall tax burden equals 27.9 percent of total domestic income.
-Government spending has amounted to 32.8 percent of total output (GDP) over the past three years, and budget surpluses have averaged 1.2 percent of GDP.
-Public debt is equivalent to 39.3 percent of GDP.
+The overall tax burden equals 28.5 percent of total domestic income.
+Government spending has amounted to 33.1 percent of total output (GDP) over the past three years, and budgets have been balanced on average.
+Public debt is equivalent to 42.9 percent of GDP.